dCache/dcache-book2/config-alarms.md

 -   MODERATE
 -   LOW

 Any alarm can be set to whatever priority level is deemed appropriate.
 This can be done through the admin interface commands (see below).
 Without any customization, all alarms (of both types) are given a default priority level.
-This level can be changed via the value of alarms.priority-mapping.default, which by default is `critical`.
+This level can be changed via the value of <variable>alarms.priority-mapping.default</variable>, which by default is `critical`.

-Filtering based on priority is possible both in the webadmin page (see below), and for alarms sent via email (alarms.email.threshold; fuller discussion of how to enable email alarms is given in a later section).
+Filtering based on priority is possible both in the webadmin page (see below), and for alarms sent via email (<variable>alarms.email.threshold</variable>; fuller discussion of how to enable email alarms is given in a later section).

-> **Note**
+> **NOTE**
 >
 > There also exists the possibility of filtering out only alarms from the main database into a separate log file.
 This option is enabled using
-> alarms.enable.history
+>  <variable>alarms.enable.history</variable>
 > , and similarly has a priority threshold,
-> alarms.history.threshold
+>  <variable>alarms.history.threshold</variable>.
-> .
-This is particularly useful in tandem with the XML storage option; it allows preservation of a condensed record of the alarms even after their full entries have been deleted from the database.
+>  This is particularly useful in tandem with the XML storage option; it allows preservation of a condensed record of the alarms even after their full entries have been deleted from the database.

-Working with Alarms: Shell Commands
+WORKING WITH ALARMS: SHELL COMMANDS
 -----------------------------------

 Some basic alarm commands are available as part of the dCache shell.
 The following is an abbreviated description; for fuller information, see the dCache man page.